 Step 5: Finally, remove the lid and use a fork to fluff the quinoa.
 It is now ready to be served or used in your favorite recipe!

-See also How hot to cook fish
+See also How to cook a whole pork shoulder

 Remember, one cup of uncooked quinoa will yield about three cups of cooked quinoa.
 So feel free to adjust the recipe according to your needs.